Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 As for avoiding changelogs, you should not use them when your audience is non-technical.

-Examples of changelogs and release notes
+Real world examples of changelogs and release notes

 Wondering what great changelog entries and product release notes look like?
 Here are some great examples to copy and learn from. 👇